 or from the command prompt:mstsc.exe /v 192.168.1.10:1350

-If you are using RDCMan to manage multiple RDP connections, you can specify the RDP port you have configured in the Connection Settings tab. - Then you will successfully connect to the remote desktop of a computer using the new RDP port.
-You can use the
+If you are using the RDCMan manager for RDP connections, the new RDP connection port number is specified in the Connection Settings tab. - You should now be able to successfully connect to a remote desktop using the new RDP port number.
+To verify that the RDP service is now listening on a different port, use the

 netstat –na | Find "LIST"

-Note that the UDP RDP port number also automatically changed to 1350 (you can check this with the TCPView tool).
+Note that the UDP RDP port number has also changed to 1350 (use the TCPView tool to check this).

 Use the Test-NetConnection command to check that the default RDP port 3389 is now closed (TcpTestSucceeded: False